 What do I do if I need an extension for an assessment?

-If you will miss an assessment due to illness, family trauma or a school sporting/cultural activity you will need to apply for an extension.
-Please follow the NCEA Internal Assessment Guidelines link at the top of this page for the correct forms and a further clarification of your rights and responsibilities.
-Click the link below to download the missed assessment form.
+If you missed / will miss an assessment due to illness, family trauma or a school sporting/cultural activity you will need to apply for an extension.
+Please follow the NCEA Internal Assessment Guidelines (see above) for the correct forms and a further clarification of your rights and responsibilities.

 What do I do if I want to appeal my grade?

 If you wish to appeal a grade that you have received, fill out the form below and hand in to your Teacher/HOF within 48 hours of receiving your assessment back.
-Please follow the NCEA Internal Assessment Guidelines link at the top of this page for the correct forms and a further clarification of your rights and responsibilities.
+Please follow the NCEA Internal Assessment Guidelines (see above) for the correct forms and a further clarification of your rights and responsibilities.

 - NCEA Level 3